 When you make an enduring power of attorney, you are giving someone else the right to make financial decisions for you.
 It is effective as soon as it is signed and certified but you may tell your attorney not to use the power until you say so or until you become incapable.

 Note If you keep the power of attorney document in your possession, it cannot be used against your wishes.
 A power of attorney can be completely general.
 This is what most people choose to do but you can limit the power in any way you like, such as allowing the attorney to pay only certain kinds of bills or sell your house, or limiting the time the power will operate.
 You should see a solicitor if you want to put limits or conditions on your attorney.

 7. How can I make an enduring power of attorney?

 You can use the form attached or use a form available from legal stationers (listed in Yellow Pages under "Legal Stationery") and many newsagents.
 A solicitor, barrister or clerk of the local court must explain it to you before you sign it.
 That person must sign a certificate on the form.
 Clause 2 of the form allows your attorney to do things that benefit him or her.
 This is necessary if, for example, your attorney is financially dependent on you.
-If you do not want your attorney to benefit, you should delete clause 2.
+If you don’t want your attorney to benefit, you should delete clause 2.

 8. Do I need to register my power of attorney?